SQL Statements

 If you do not know the number of return values or their data types that a SELECT or EXECUTE FUNCTION statement returns at runtime, you can store output values in a system-descriptor area.
 A system-descriptor area describes the data type and memory location of one or more return values.

-You can also use an sqlda structure to dynamically supply parameters (
+You can also use an sqlda structure to dynamically supply parameters (page 1-420).
+However, a system-descriptor area conforms to the X/Open standards.

 To specify a system-descriptor area as the location of output values, use the USING SQL DESCRIPTOR clause of the FETCH statement.
 This clause introduces the name of the system-descriptor area into which you fetch the contents of a row or the return values of a user-defined function.
 You can then use the GET DESCRIPTOR statement to transfer the values that the FETCH statement returns from the system-descriptor area into host variables.